CU-NESS/medea/README.md

 full beam topological pattern.

 ## Citation
-If you use the algorithms or code contained in LOCHNESS, please cite (Hibbard et al. 2023)
+If you use the algorithms or code contained in MEDEA, please cite (Hibbard et al. 2023)

 ## GETTING STARTED:
 It is necessary to have julia installed in order to run the code CryoFaBs to generate the